Vietnam.vn - Nền tảng quảng bá Việt Nam

 Đài truyền hình Việt NamĐài truyền hình Việt Nam28/10/2025

-Countries invest in attracting events to boost consumption
+Countries invest in attracting events to boost consumption.

 Tận dụng sự kiện để kích thích tiêu dùng - Ảnh 2.

-The downside of promoting consumption through events
+The downside of boosting consumption through events.

-Some recent major sporting events have also shown that the economic boost is not as high as expected.
-For example, the Euro 2024 football championship in Germany is estimated to bring in about 7.4 billion euros in revenue and a short-term growth of 0.1% - not too big a number for Europe's number one economy.
-Meanwhile, many events require huge initial investment and can create a long-term burden on the economy.
-The lesson of the 2004 Athens Olympics, which plunged Greece into a sovereign debt crisis, is a prominent example.
+Some recent major sporting events have also shown that their economic impetus is not as high as expected.
+For example, the Euro 2024 football championship in Germany is estimated to generate around €7.4 billion in revenue and a short-term growth of 0.1% – a figure not particularly large for Europe's leading economy.
+Meanwhile, many events require very large initial investments and can create a long-term burden on the economy.
+The lesson from the 2004 Athens Olympics, which plunged Greece into a public debt crisis, is a prime example.

-Even if the event economy does provide a boost to consumption and tourism, experts warn that other impacts must be taken into account, especially the pressure on prices.
-A typical example is the fact that Taylor Swift's The Eras Tour in the UK last June caused the country's service price inflation to skyrocket to 5.7% - a phenomenon that has been described by the press with the phrase "Swiftflation" - or "Taylor Swift inflation".
+Even if the event economy truly boosts consumption and tourism, experts warn of potential negative impacts, particularly pressure on prices.
+A prime example is Taylor Swift's The Eras Tour in the UK last June, which caused inflation in the country's service prices to surge to 5.7% – a phenomenon dubbed "Swiftflation" by the press.

 Source: https://vtv.vn/tan-dung-su-kien-de-kich-thich-tieu-dung-10025102811205236.htm